Seth-Williams/GitHub-Actions-Finder/README.md

 # GitHub-Actions-Finder

 A command-line tool for discovering and analyzing GitHub Actions usage across repositories and organizations.
-This tool helps DevOps teams, security professionals, and engineering managers gain insights into their GitHub Actions dependencies.

-🔍 Features
+### 🔍 Features

-Scan any repository or entire organization for GitHub Actions usage Generate detailed reports in multiple formats (Markdown, Text, HTML) Categorize actions into different types (GitHub Official, Third-party, Local Repository, Docker) Identify the most frequently used actions across your workflows Map actions to workflows to understand where specific actions are used Get organization-wide insights for better governance and standardization
+- Scan any repository or entire organization for GitHub Actions usage
+- Generate detailed reports in multiple formats (Markdown, Text, HTML)
+- Categorize actions into different types (GitHub Official, Third-party, Local Repository, Docker)
+- Identify the most frequently used actions across your workflows
+- Map actions to workflows to understand where specific actions are used
+- Get organization-wide insights for better governance and standardization

-📋 Requirements
+### 📋 Requirements

 - Bash shell environment
 - GitHub CLI installed and authenticated
 - Appropriate GitHub permissions to access the repositories you want to analyze

-🚀 Installation
+### 🚀 Installation

 Clone this repository:
 ```bash